Terms and Conditions of the Licence to Occupy Residential Premises Within the University of East Anglia (2022 to 2023

 15.1 Electrical Items: Use in the Residential Premises any electrical appliance other than those appliances, for the personal use of the Licensee within the Room only, being: Bedside Lamp, Television, Digital Set Top Box, DVD or Blu-Ray player or recorder, Domestic Iron, Hair dryer, Hair straighteners, Personal hi-fi equipment, PC, Laptop Computer, Tablet, Mobile Phone, Charger, Printer, Shaver and such other appliances as may be specifically approved in writing by the Licensor and assistive technology for disabled students.

 15.1.1 Electrical Items for use and storage in the kitchen only: Use in the Residential Premises any electrical or cooking appliance other than those appliances, for the use of, or storage by, the Licensee (within the kitchen only) being: Coffee Maker, Kettle, Slow Cooker, Rice Cooker, Sandwich toaster, Health Grill, Air Fryer and such other appliances as may be specifically approved in writing by the Licensor and assistive technology for disabled students.
 The items should not be used or stored outside of the kitchen.

 15.1.2 Refrigerators and Freezers: Bring into or store in the Residential Premises any refrigerators, freezers or fridge-freezers of any kind other than where permission has been granted in advance specifically to individual residents on medical grounds in accordance with paragraph 15.1.

 15.3 Amplified Sound Equipment: Bring in to, use or store in UEA residences any kind of sound amplification equipment including sound systems, public address (PA) systems, public broadcast equipment, amplifiers or similar.

-15.4 Bicycles: Bring into or store in the Residential Premises or adjoining properties belonging to the Licensor or in any areas other than those duly authorised by the Licensor for such purposes, bicycles or motor vehicles of any kind including motor cycles and mopeds, or substantial component parts of them.
+15.4 Bicycles: Bring into or store in the Residential Premises or adjoining properties belonging to the Licensor or in any areas other than those duly authorised by the Licensor for such purposes, bicycles or motor vehicles of any kind including motor cycles, mopeds or scooters (electric or otherwise powered), or substantial component parts of them with the sole exception of mobility vehicles or similar for disabled students.

 15.5 Firearms and Weapons: Bring, or allow to be brought, any firearms, knives, other weapons or replica firearms or weapons (including air guns, air pistols, paint-balling guns and BB or pellet guns) or any kind of ammunition or replica ammunition into the Residential Premises.